 Unlock the Secrets of Effective Learning!
 Learn the difference between reading and studying and maximize your knowledge gains.

-Reading and studying are two activities that are often used interchangeably, but they are not the same thing.
+Reading and studying are often used interchangeably, but they are different.
 Reading is a passive activity, while learning is an active one.
 Reading can be enjoyable, but learning is usually done with a specific goal.
-This article will explore the difference between reading and studying, why it matters, and how to make the most of both.
+This article will explore the difference between reading and studying, why they matter, and how to make the most of them.

 Reading is Not Studying